-Let me now take another example of ideological indeterminacy that will again illustrate the complex unfolding of beliefs systems about institutions, the property regime, and the border regime.
-In the last chapter of my book, I build upon some of the lessons from the previous chapters and from the experience of the 20th century (including the Anglo-American experience with progressive taxation and the German-Nordic experience with codetermination and the social state) in order to describe how an ideal system of "participatory socialism" could look like in the future.
+Let me now take another example of ideological indeterminacy that will again illustrate the complex unfolding of belief systems about institutions, the property regime and the border regime.
+In the last chapter of my book, I build upon some of the lessons from the previous chapters and from the experience of the 20th century (including in particular the Anglo-American experience with progressive taxation and the German-Nordic experience with codetermination and the social state) to describe what an ideal system of "participatory socialism" could look like in the future.

 Several points are in order here.
 First, the notion of "participatory socialism" corresponds in my view to one of the possible trajectories which could happen in the long run, and certainly not to something that is likely to be implemented in the very short run.
-Given how other major transformations of inequality regimes occurred in the past, it is likely that such an important transformation would entail some major social and political crisis, which as I argue in my book could be triggered by future environmental crisis, but which I am naturally unable to predict.
+Given how other major transformations of inequality regimes occurred in the past, it is likely that such an important transformation would entail some major social and political crisis, which, as I argue in my book, could be triggered by a future environmental crisis, but which I am naturally unable to predict.

 Next, "participatory socialism" is fairly different from the system of "social-democratic capitalism" (or "welfare-state capitalism") that we have today in a number of Western countries.
-In particular, it goes much further in terms of progressive taxation and redistribution of income and wealth, power sharing and workers' rights in companies, and educational justice.
-However, I would argue that "participatory socialism" is no more different from the kind of "social-democratic capitalism" that is in place in 2000-2020 than the latter differs from the type of authoritarian-colonial capitalism that was in place around 1900-1910.
+In particular, it goes much further in terms of progressive taxation and redistribution of income and wealth, power-sharing and workers' rights in companies, and educational justice.
+It is based on legal, fiscal and social rules that are designed to ensure a permanent circulation of property and power.
+However, I would argue that the difference between "participatory socialism" and the kind of "social-democratic capitalism" that is in place in 2000-2020 is no greater than the difference between the latter and the type of authoritarian-colonial capitalism that was in place around 1900-1910.
 In other words, inequality regimes have already changed a lot in the past, and it makes sense to think of the possible next steps in this perspective.